CSC207-UofT/course-project-time/phase2/design_document.md

 or to indicate things to take note of when developing that feature.

-To ensure that our pull requests wouldn't break our program when merged in, we used github actions to run our test suite every time a PR wasopened, reopened, marked ready for review, or committed to.
+To ensure that our pull requests wouldn't break our program when merged in, we used github actions to run our test suite every time a PR was opened, reopened, marked ready for review, or committed to.
 This allowed us to quickly and easily see what needed to be fixed.
 We implemented this by changing our project to a Gradle project, which was done by adding a build.gradle file.

 ## Code Style and Documentation

+We ensured that most of our code warnings are resolved.
+The only two code warnings are in `MonthlyCalendarController` and `WeeklyCalendarController`, with `Entry<String>` marked as an unchecked cast when we tried to cast Entry<?> as Entry<String>.
+However, this would not be an issue because the only usage of Entry<?> in our application is Entry<String>.

-We ensured that code warnings are resolved and documented most of the methods, especially those that are not clear on what they do at first glance.
+We documented most of the methods, especially those that are not clear on what they do at first glance.
 We have also documented some classes that we thought needed some explanation of its responsibilities.
 The methods that are not documented were the methods we felt had sufficient explanation in their names, such as getters and setters.